intersystems-community/iris-pdf-generator/README.md

 ```

 ## Docker Installation
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed
 Clone/git pull the repo into any local directory as decribd in 1.)
-Open the terminal in this directory build and run th container:
+Open the terminal in this directory build and run the container:
 ~~~
 $ docker-compose up --build -d
 ~~~